The Sound (film)

-The Sound (formerly titled Lower Bay) is an independent Canadian psychological thriller film written by Jenna Mattison.
+The Sound (formerly titled Lower Bay) is an independent Canadian psychological thriller film written and directed by Jenna Mattison in her directorial debut.
 The film is purportedly based on true events.
-The film stars Rose McGowan (in her final feature film role to date), Michael Eklund, Christopher Lloyd, and Richard Gunn.
+The film stars Rose McGowan, Michael Eklund, Christopher Lloyd, and Richard Gunn.
 Filming began in Toronto in May 2015.

-Direction of the film has been reported differently in sources to have been by Jenna Mattison, being her directorial debut, and by Nina Ljeti.

 The eponymous "sound" in the film refers to infrasound, which plays a large role in the film.